-Despite the fact that there are quite a few reservations concerning the use of application security scanning technologies (e.g. false positives, false negatives, usability and of course the price), there are also a couple of good reasons for using such tools:
+Despite the fact that there are quite a few reservations concerning the use of application security scanning technologies (e.g. false positives, false negatives, usability, and of course the price), there are also a couple of good reasons for using such tools:

 For instance, many Web applications are dynamically linked with other sites.
 Where some changes are trivial with no security impact, others will make a security review of the whole application necessary (e.g. due to architectural changes).

 A tool-based assessment is not comparable with a manual one (e.g. a pentest or code review) in respect of the level of assurance it can reach.
 This is very well stated by the OWASP ASVS Standard and other publications.
 Although the reached assurance is lower it can be ensured due to periodic (even daily) scans.

-Many Low Hanging Fruits, that are often the point of attack for criminals, can be identified very efficiently with tool scan, before a manual assessments has even started.
+Many Low Hanging Fruits, which are often the point of attack for criminals, can be identified very efficiently with a tool scan before a manual assessment has even started.
 Also, tools will often give us indicators for possible vulnerabilities or weaknesses that can then be analyzed manually.

 Tools can provide us metrics – such as the security to quality defect ratio or the cyclomatic complexity that we can use to measure security and observe trending.
-In addition, results of scanning tools such as HP Fortify can be displayed in quality dashboard such as sonar, leading to a much more visible (in)security:
+In addition, results of scanning tools such as HP Fortify can be displayed in the quality dashboard such as sonar, leading to a much more visible (in)security.

 9. Tools are the foundation of sustainable and continuous improved security